 Teenagers are famously unkind to each other, and having an acne problem is like having a target on your back.
-Cruel comments and resulting poor self-image come with the territory.
+Cruel comments and poor self-image come with the territory.
 Try these acne-control strategies to help your teen clear up his skin and regain his self-confidence.

-It’s been theorized that acne is caused by eating too much fried food or chocolate, but we now know that this is not the case.
+It was once thought that acne is caused by eating too much fried food or chocolate, but we now know that this is not the case.
 Acne is caused, plain and simple, from clogged oil glands.
 The culprit behind the clogging?
 The buildup of a mixture of dead skin cells, extra oil, hair follicles, and sometimes bacteria.

 - Hard scrubbing of the face